-Student progress from one grade to another is partially based on proficiency in English/Language Arts, science, and mathematics.
+Student progress from one grade to another is partially based on proficiency in reading, writing, science, and mathematics.
 The district's comprehensive program for student progression uses assessment data (universal screening and ongoing, progress monitoring) to evaluate the effectiveness of instruction, identify students needing more intensive instruction support, and monitor the student's response to implemented instruction/interventions.